 Element Description Closing Element Image Microsoft Word: bookmarked with label "img_name" LibreOffice Writer: image named "img_name" Replace an image in the template with the image data associated with "name" using the default scaling settings (which is stretch).
 Image stretched bookmarked with label or named "imgstretch_name" Replace an image in the template with the image data associated with "name" and stretch the new image to match the template image placeholder.
-Image scaled to fit bookmarked with label or named "imgfit_name" Replace an image in the template with the image data associated with "name" and fit the new image into the template image placeholder preserving the new image aspect ratio. < <ref:sub1.doc>&gt;</ref:sub1.doc> Insert the template named "sub1.doc" at this location. < <reflookup:name>&gt;</reflookup:name> Lookup "name" in the data to get the name of the template to insert at this location. < &lt;continue&gt;&gt; To be used inside a sub-template numbered list.
-Specifies that numbering should be continued on from an existing numbered list when inserted. < <html:name>&gt;</html:name> Lookup "name" in the data and inject the data as HTML content into the document at this location < <barcode:name:>&gt;</barcode:name:> Provide information for a barcode image in the template. e.g. < barcode:dispatchLabel:code128>> defines image "dispatchLabel" as a code 128 barcode. <<## and ##>> < and / > Template-comments are delimited by the matching open and closing sequences.
+Image scaled to fit bookmarked with label or named "imgfit_name" Replace an image in the template with the image data associated with "name" and fit the new image into the template image placeholder preserving the new image aspect ratio. < <ref:sub1.doc>&gt;</ref:sub1.doc> Insert the template named "sub1.doc" at this location.
+Template coordination: include "sub1.doc". < <reflookup:name>&gt;</reflookup:name> Lookup "name" in the data to get the name of the template to insert at this location.
+Template coordination: include the template identified by the data item "name". < &lt;continue&gt;&gt; To be used inside a sub-template numbered list.
+Specifies that numbering should be continued on from an existing numbered list when inserted. < t:reset&gt;&gt; To be used inside a repeating section to restart a numbered list which would otherwise continue the numbering from the previous iteration of the repeat. < <html:name>&gt;</html:name> Lookup "name" in the data and inject the data as HTML content into the document at this location < <barcode:name:>&gt;</barcode:name:> Provide information for a barcode image in the template. e.g. < <bar>barcode:dispatchLabel:code128&gt;&gt; defines image "dispatchLabel" as a code 128 barcode.</bar> <<## and ##>> < and / > Template-comments are delimited by the matching open and closing sequences.
 Content inside comments is not processed and is removed when creating documents.